The USM Core Curriculum

 - Demonstrate effective communication using multiple forms of expression

-- Engage in critical reflection upon and informed action in your roles as a participant in multiple communities; and
+- Engage in critical reflection upon and informed action in their roles as participants in multiple communities

-All new, entering students with fewer than 24 transfer credit hours must complete an EYE course in their first semester.
+Students explore significant and challenging questions from multiple perspectives, developing capacities for analytic writing, contextual and reflective thinking, and respectful engagement with others that they will apply throughout their college careers.
+All entering students with fewer than 24-transfer credit hours (AP and test credits not included) must complete an EYE course in their first semester.
 Students who have completed an EYE equivalent at another institution are not required to complete the EYE requirement.
-Pre or co-requisite: College Writing.
+Pre- or co-requisite: College Writing.

+Students develop skills for the reading and writing they will do in other college classes by engaging in reading, conversation, revision, editing, and proofreading that produce strong, clear, and interesting academic writing.
 All students must complete a College Writing course, either at USM or in transfer.
-College writing is a pre or co-requisite for the Entry Year Experience requirement.
+College writing is a pre- or co-requisite for the Entry Year Experience requirement.
 The College Writing requirement can be met in any one of three ways:

 - Score 50 or above on the CLEP General English Composition Test (See Prior Learning Assessment for details) 3 credits

-- Earn credit for the requirement through AP or transfer (see Prior Learning Assessment or Transfer Admissions for details).
+- Earn credit for the requirement through AP or transfer or by receiving a score of B or better on the UExcel English Composition examination (see Prior Learning Assessment or Transfer Admissions for details).

 - Pass a locally administered examination (no credit)